Harrison3680/DBS-Bot/README.md

 # DBS-Bot
-# this bot is made in db-script to be used for testing purposes
+# this bot is made in db-script to be used for testing purposes and nothing else